JuliaStats/Klara.jl/README.md

 - The model component refers in general to a Bayesian model on which MCMC inference is performed.
 Likelihood-based modelling is currently supported, which typically requires knowledge of the log-likelihood and of the model parameters' initial values.
-The derivatives of the log-likelihood (including its gradient, tensor and derivatives of tensor) are required by some of the MCMC routines and can be optionally specified as functions or computed by the package's automatic differentiation algorithms.
+The derivatives of the log-likelihood (including its gradient, tensor and derivatives of tensor) are required by some of the MCMC routines and can be optionally specified as functions (or computed by the package's automatic differentiation algorithms in the case of the gradient).
 - The sampler represents the MCMC algorithm.
 Starting from an intial parameter vector, it produces another parameter vector, the 'proposal', and can be called repeatedly.
 The sampler stores an internal state, such as variables that are adaptively tuned during the run.
 It is implemented as a Julia `Task`.
 The task is stored in the result structure, the